-Sacramento County Supervisor Patrick Kennedy, a fourth generation Sacramentan, was elected to represent District 2 on the Sacramento County Board of Supervisors in June, 2014.
-As a member of the Board of Supervisors, Patrick serves on over thirty boards and commissions, including:
+Patrick Kennedy, a fourth generation Sacramentan, was elected to represent District 2 on the Sacramento County Board of Supervisors in June, 2014.
+As a member of the Board of Supervisors, Patrick is a leader on law enforcement oversight and reforms, affordable housing, mental and behavioral health, climate action, flood protection, and transit.
+He serves on the following boards and commissions (partial list);

 - Sacramento County Mental Health Board

 - Sacramento Area Flood Control Agency

 - Sacramento Employment and Training Agency